 Any incomplete grade must be made up during the succeeding two weeks after returning to school.
-Any extension to this deadline due to extenuating circumstances must be approved by the building Principal and/or designee.
 If the work is not completed during the specified time, a failing grade is given for the missing work.
 The semester grade is determined by the teacher and reported to the Guidance Office to be recorded.